elunna/hackem/hackem_changelog.md

 #### Barbarian

-- Barbarians are not immune to poison anymore (unless orcish)
 - Barbs start with 2 food rations
 - Twoweaponing – Barbarians go from basic to skilled
 - riding skill from basic to skilled.